Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 #### In this lab we will explore the kubernetes api using the proxy, kubectl, VS Code, the azure portal and C#

 ## 1. Explore the apiserver using the proxy
 Run the following command to start the proxy.
-The proxy will handle exposing and authentication to the kubernetes apiserver.
+The proxy will handle exposing of and authentication to the kubernetes apiserver.

 ```powershell
 kubectl proxy --port 8080